n0b0dyCN/litianyi.site/content/_index.md

 ## About Me

 I'm Tianyi Li, a third-year master student at [Wangxuan Institute of Computer Technology (WICT)](https://www.wict.pku.edu.cn/) of [Peking University (PKU)](https://www.pku.edu.cn/).
-My research interests focus on security, privacy and program analysis.
+My research interests include security, privacy and program analysis.
-I am also a member of CTF team [r3kapig](https://r3kapig.com/), mainly plays the web challenges.
+I am also a member of CTF team [r3kapig](https://r3kapig.com/), mainly focus on web challenges.

 I’m interested in music.
 I have participated in the rehearsal of the PKU EECS chorus competition for 7 years ([link](https://eecs129.site/)), and I sing as Base in the choir.